 On weekends and summer holidays there are lots of people out here enjoying the lake.
 A pleasant way to spend the afternoon; the lake is so big, it doesn't feel crowded.

-There are stairs next to the man-made waterfall; they'll take you to the top of Strawberry Hill.
+There are stairs next to the man-made waterfall; they'll take you to the top of Strawberry Hill, on the island in the middle of Stow Lake.